The Reputation – State of the Nation · 2026

 4.9★ – 5★53.5%46.5%

-Top-rated agents close 2.5× more property sales per office per year than agents below 4.5★.
+Top-rated agents close 2.3× more property sales per office over the two-year period analysed than agents below 4.5★.
 They win more listings AND retain more of them.

 The Engaged Agent — replying isn't just etiquette

 Reply rate is a softer signal than star rating, but it's far from neutral.
-Agents who reply to 80%+ of their reviews retain about 7% more listings than agents who reply to under 20%.
+Agents who reply to 80%+ of their reviews retain about 7% more listings than agents who reply to under 20%, emphasising their all-round commitment to customer service.

 Dual-axis chart showing higher reply rates correlate with more listings won and fewer withdrawals

-% of reviews replied to Listings per office per year % of listings withdrawn
+% of reviews replied to Listings per office (2-year window) % of listings withdrawn

 1 – 20%17147.9%